Ngā whakapai ārai waipuke o Te Ārai

 Manutuke

-The catchment covers an area of 3,131 hectares, with around 300 dwellings at risk of flooding.
+The catchment covers an area of 3,131 hectares, with around 300 dwellings located within the flood resilience investigation area, as indicated in the red overlay on this map.

 This project aims to safeguard lives, protect property, community facilities and evacuation routes.